Google UTM Builder: Your Free Guide, Ch. 1

-A UTM builder is a tool that uses pre-programmed formulas to define and append unique UTM tracking code to the URLs of website pages, articles, and blogs.
-UTM builders can be simple, spreadsheet-based, or automated.
+Google UTM builder is a tool provided by Google for free that uses pre-programmed formulas to append unique UTM tracking code snippets to the URLs of website pages, articles, and blogs.

-When UTM code is added to the URL of a web page, the result is a long link.
+When UTM code snippets are being added to the URL of a web page, the result is a long link.
 It contains key tracking information enabling the analytics tool, which monitors the page*, to parse it and display it in specific out-of-the-box or custom reports.

 Tracking links helps marketers answer important questions, such as how many users came to the event registration page from a link included in the weekly newsletter versus a tweet; how many people who came from that newsletter actually registered for the event, etc.

 The insights that are collected as a result of tracking marketing assets help measure the effectiveness of promotions and channels.
 Most importantly, this information is used for optimization, where “a marketer can improve marketing campaigns, website creative content, and information architecture” (Wikipedia).

 The term UTM builder is often used synonymously to URL builder, although, technically, it could be argued that the former enables marketers to create and store custom and standard UTM parameters, while the latter can refer to building URLs by using any kind of parameters.

 Here is a link to a sample UTM Tags Builder Google Sheet you can use to store your campaign web addresses, add to them select tags, and even shorten them into Bitly links.
 Just save a copy of the document in your Google Sheets and you can start using right away.